Are Expensive Suitcases Worth It?

 Longevity

-Longevity is the real argument for spending up — and where warranty matters most, because checked bags get destroyed by airlines, not owners.
+Longevity is the real argument for spending up, and where warranty matters most, because checked bags get destroyed by airlines, not owners.
 The best coverage is genuinely valuable: Briggs & Riley repairs functional damage for life, including airline damage, with no proof of purchase; Travelpro and Away offer lifetime/LifetimeCare coverage too (Travelpro requires registration for airline-damage claims).
 Budget bags like the Samsonite carry a 10-year warranty but tend to lose wheels and zippers to heavy use first.
-Spread over a decade-plus, a $500–$900 bag you never replace can cost less per year than cycling through cheap ones.
+Spread over a decade-plus, a $500 to $900 bag you never replace can cost less per year than cycling through cheap ones.

 Alternatives to consider